 Sad news has reached us.
-Alexander “Sasha” Kagansky was reported as having passed away.
-We don’t have the details yet.
+Alexander “Sasha” Kagansky has passed away.
 Sasha was one of the most active GYA members and a true inspiration.
 We’re deeply affected by his untimely death and grieve with his family and friends.

 Please consider donating to the GYA’s Sasha Kagansky Memorial Fund.
 All donations will go exclusively to Sasha’s family to help defray funeral expenses.